lesnikyan/lisapet/readme.md

 ```

 22. import
-Imports module (file), module in folder (over dots: dirname.dirname2.module ).
+- Imports module (file), module in folder (over dots: dirname.dirname2.module ).
-Imports all things from module, or named things.
+- Imports all things from module, or named things.
-Can use aliases for named things.
+- Can use aliases for named things.
+- TODO: auto-import modules from files for CI `run`.

 ```
 # pure import, just module name